alexander-pav/MultiBoot/README.md

-# MultiBoot Poco F1  Step by step Instruction
+# MultiBoot Poco F1 (64GB version) Step by step Instruction
 https://youtu.be/gOMUqic2Fwk

 # PostmarketOS + Android + Windows on UFS multi boot (DANGEROUS!!!
 YOU CAN BRICK YOUR PHONE!!!
 USE IT AT YOUR OWN RISK!!!)
-(POCO F1 64GB version)

 # Connect USB cable and boot TWRP recovery
 # Download parted for android arm64 https://pwdx.lanzoux.com/iUgSEmkrlmh copy to utils